 Over the last number of years we have seen an increase in flooding events across the Dublin region often caused by a combination of factors such as overflowing riverbanks, coastal storms or blocked or overloaded drainage ditches.
-With over 55,000 gullies across the city Dublin City Council needed a more efficient way of understanding which gullies are blocked so they could respond more quickly and reduce the impact of flooding.
+With over 55,000 gullies across the city Dublin City Council needed a more efficient way of understanding which gullies are flooding or about to flood, so they could respond more quickly and reduce its impact.

 As part of Small Business Innovation Research (SBIR) Programme, Dublin City Council and Enterprise Ireland launched the Gully Monitoring Challenge in 2017 to seek innovative solutions that could improve local authority responses to flooding.
 The aim was to use technology to maximise the use of limited resources by monitoring gullies, especially in high risk areas.

 Phase 1 of this project saw six companies; Blenheim, Carra, MJB Innovation, mSemicon, Voguetek and Danalto, test, trial and develop sensor products that monitor water levels within gullies and report on flooding incidents.
 Working closely with the Dublin City Council’s Gully Monitoring team, the solutions were assessed and three companies secured funding for Phase 2.
 The success of the project resulted in an extension of Phase 2 whereby Dublin City Council continued to work with companies Danalto and mSemicon to develop 50 bespoke, low-cost gully sensors.